 COOLING - Forced-air cooling must be provided to maintain the anode core and seal temperatures at a safe temperature.
-Data shown on the next page are for cooling air at 25°C, 35°C and 50°C, summarizing minimum requirements to limit tube temperatures to 225°C. The pressure drop figures are approximate.
+Data shown are for cooling air at 25°C. 35°C and 50°C, summarizing minimum requirements to limit tube temperatures to 225°C. The pressure drop figures are approximate.